neelmewada/CrystalEngine/Docs/PackageFileFormatSpec.md

 ### Struct Field Data

-When a field value is a struct type, then it is stored in the same format as [Field List Entry](#field-list-entry).
+When a field value is a struct type, then it's sub-fields are stored in the same format as [Field List Entry](#field-list-entry).

 ### Object Field Data